 - Always sleep at least a few inches off the ground.
 You can accomplish this by building a bed, using a raised platform, or building a hammock.
 You can even just pile up leaves or spruce boughs for insulation.
-Otherwise the ground will draw out body heat and make you feel much colder.
+Otherwise, the ground will draw out body heat and make you feel much colder.

 - Always have a cover overhead, even in nice weather.
-Direct exposure from the sun can lead to dehydration, heat stroke, or severe sunburns.
+Direct exposure to the sun can lead to dehydration, heat stroke, or severe sunburns.
 Also, having direct exposure to the night sky will draw heat out of your body.

 - If there are predators in your area, create a deterrent as part of your shelter.
 Surround your shelter with thorny branches to make an attack less appealing.

 - In deep snow, sleep under an evergreen tree.
 Spruces and cedars will often keep the ground underneath their branches dry and snow free.
 The branches overhead give you some protection, and there is typically a dry bed of needles already there on which to sleep.